About our staff

 Affiliated research centresCentre for Medieval & Renaissance Studies

-Prior to taking up the A. G. Leventis Chair at Edinburgh in 2015, Niels Gaul taught Byzantine studies at Central European University (CEU), Budapest, for eight rewarding years and held the Dilts-Lyell Research Fellowship in Greek Palaeography at the University of Oxford/Lincoln College from 2005 to 2007.
-He holds a Master’s degree from Oxford and his PhD from Bonn, where he also spent his undergraduate years.
+Prior to taking up the inaugural A. G. Leventis Chair at Edinburgh in 2015, I taught Byzantine studies at Central European University (CEU), Budapest (2007–2015) and held the Dilts-Lyell Research Fellowship in Greek Palaeography at the University of Oxford/Lincoln College (2005–2007).
+I hold a Master’s degree from Oxford and my PhD from Bonn, where I also spent my undergraduate years.

-Niels Gaul serves on the editorial boards of both the Dumbarton Oaks Medieval Library (DOML), with Harvard University Press, and the Translated Texts for Byzantinists (TTB), with Liverpool University Press.
-In January 2017 he joined the team of tutors on the second Winter School in Greek Palaeography and Codicology hosted by the American Academy in Rome and the Vatican Library, and he taught Byzantine Greek at Boğaziçi University, Istanbul, this June/July.
+I serve on the editorial boards of both the Dumbarton Oaks Medieval Library (DOML), with Harvard University Press, and the Translated Texts for Byzantinists (TTB), with Liverpool University Press.
+In January 2017 I joined the team of tutors on the second Winter School in Greek Palaeography and Codicology jointly hosted by the American Academy in Rome and the Vatican Library, and also taught Byzantine Greek at Boğaziçi University, Istanbul, these past two summers.